MicrosoftLearning/mslearn-mlops/documentation/05-environments.md

 ## Instructions

+Initially, data scientists will train the model in an Azure Machine Learning workspace which is configured for experimentation.
+Ideally, we don't want to make the production data available in the experimentation or development environment.
+Instead, data scientists will only have access to a small dataset which should behave similarly to the production dataset.

+By reusing the training script created by the data scientists, you can train the model in the production environment using the production data, simply by changing the data input.

 > **Note:**
 > Though it's a best practice to associate a separate Azure Machine Learning workspace to each separate environment, you can use one workspace for both the development and production environment for this challenge (to avoid extra costs).

 - Within your GitHub repo, create a development and production environment.
+- Add an approval check for the production environment.
+- Remove the global repo **AZURE_CREDENTIALS** secret, so that each environment will only be able to use its own secret.
 - For each environment, add the **AZURE_CREDENTIALS** secret that contains the service principal output.

 > **Note:**
-> If you don't have the service principal output anymore from [challenge 3](03-github-actions.md), go back to the Azure portal and create it again.
+> If you don't have the service principal output anymore from [challenge 2](03-github-actions.md), go back to the Azure portal and create it again.
 You can only get the necessary output at the time of creation.

-- Remove the global repo **AZURE_CREDENTIALS** secret, so that each environment can only use its own secret.
-- Add an approval check for the production environment.
 - Create a new data asset in the workspace with the following configuration:
   - **Name**: *diabetes-prod-folder*
   - **Path**: The **data** folder in the **production** folder which contains a larger CSV file to train the model.
 The path should point to the folder, not to the specific file.
-- Create one GitHub Actions workflow with two jobs:
+- Create one GitHub Actions workflow, triggered by changes being pushed to the main branch, with two jobs:
-  - The **experiment** job that trains the model using the registered dataset in the **development environment**.
+  - The **experiment** job that trains the model using the *diabetes-dev-folder* dataset in the **development environment**.
   - The **production** job that trains the model in the **production environment**, using the production data (the *diabetes-prod-folder* data asset as input).
 - Add a condition that the **production** job is only allowed to run when the **experiment** job ran *successfully*.
 Success means that the Azure Machine Learning job ran successfully too.